maih43538/algos/datastructures/set/README.md

 ##### Hash Table Methods

 ##### Insertion
-1. Compute key's hash code as an int.
+1. Compute a hash code against the given key.
 Note that two different keys may have the same hash code.
-2. Map the hash code to an index in the slice hash(key) % array_length
+2. The hash code is used to specify the index of a bucket in the slice hash(key) % array_length
 3. At this index, there is a linked list of keys and values.
 Store the key and value in this index.
 4. TODO: Check for resizing.